xsolla/pay-station-sdk/README.md

     /**
      * Form statuses:
      * 1. undefined - form is not initialized.
 Run form.init() to initialize.
-     * 2. active - form is ready for interaction with user.
+     * 2. active - form is ready for user interaction.
-     * 3. pending - form is waiting for the initialize and submit processes.
+     * 3. pending - form is waiting for the initialization and submission processes.
      */
     getStatus(): 'undefined' | 'active' | 'pending';

     /**
      * Initialize the form.
-Cahnges the form to pending status.
+Changes the form to the pending status.
-     * Most payment methods required redirection to an external payment system.
+     * Most payment methods require redirection to an external payment system.
-     * returnUrl setting allows the payment system to redirect to this url after the payment is completed.
+     * returnUrl setting allows the payment system to redirect to this URL after the payment is completed.
      * accountId setting enables payment with a saved method.
      * isSaveMode setting allows you to save payment methods.
      * @throws InvalidConfiguration if accountId and isSaveMode are both defined.